rzere/rzere.github.io/_posts/2019-05-12-friday-theme-dejavu.md

 ---
 title:  DejaVu — A Browser Extension for Journalists
 tags:
-  - Friday Theme
+  - JavaScript
   - HTML
-  - images
+  - CSS
-  - Markdown
+  - Visual Misinformation
 ---

 DejaVu is a browser extension that allows journalists to compare images, determine which images they consider to be the originals, and communicate these findings with other journalists within their organization.